Augustus's Eastern policy: First Parthian crisis: Augustus recovers the standards of Crassus (23–20 BC)

-Second Parthian crisis (1 B.C.-4)
+Second Parthian crisis (1 BC – 4 AD)

 In 1 BC, Artavasdes III, a pro-Roman king of Armenia, was eliminated by the intervention of the Parthians and the pretender to the throne Tigranes IV.
 This was a serious affront to Roman prestige.
 Augustus, no longer able to count on the cooperation of Tiberius (who had retired in voluntary retreat to Rhodes) and Agrippa now dead for more than a decade, as well as being himself too old to undertake another trip to the East, decided to send his young nephew Gaius Caesar to deal with the Armenian question, giving him proconsular powers superior to that of all provincial governors of the East.
 Also sent with him was Marcus Lollius, who had gained experience in the East a few years earlier when he had to reorganize the newly created province of Galatia.

 Gaius Caesar reached Syria in the beginning of the year 1 and there began his consulship.
 When Phraates V, king of Parthia, learned of the young prince's mission, he thought it would be more expedient to negotiate than to deal with the crisis harshly, risking a new war.
 He demanded, in exchange for his willingness to negotiate, the return of his four half-brothers who lived in Rome and posed a potential threat to his future security.
 Augustus, naturally, could only refuse to cede family members so important to the eastern cause.
 Instead, he enjoined him to leave Armenia.

 Phraates V refused to leave the control of Armenia in the hands of the Romans, and continued to maintain his supervision of it over the new king, Tigranes IV, who, however, sent a number of ambassadors to Rome with gifts, acknowledging Augustus's power over his kingdom, and asking him to leave him on the throne.
 Augustus, satisfied with this recognition, accepted the gifts, but asked Tigranes to go to Gaius in Syria to negotiate his possible stay on the throne of Armenia.
 Tigranes III's behavior induced Phraates V to change his mind, forcing him to come to terms with Rome.
 He gave up his claims to see his half-brothers return, and declared himself ready to end all interference in Armenia.

 The new Augustan provincial arrangement in the East.